fluffy/blinky/box/Readme.md

 3D print using the .3mf files.
 Set a inner brim of 7 mm on 1st layer seems to help with small holes.

+## Data Flow

+KiCad generates step models for the PCBs and puts them in  hardware/blink/productions dir.

+This PCB is imported into the FreeCAD drawing for box which generates DXF files in box/prod dir.

+This is brought in to laserA.xcs with "xTool Creative Space" application to add the labels and set up for laser cutting.